simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 **Typical Problems:**
 - **Hasty decomposition:** Splitting an application into microservices too early can cause problems, as there is a lack of experience in the domain and the costs for changes to the interfaces and across the microservices can be very high
-- **Thinking in terms of data instead of capabalities:** Instead of identifying the truly relevant capabilities, generic CRUD (create, read, update, delete) interfaces are often used, leading to unnecessary coupling of domain models
+- **Thinking in terms of data instead of capabilities:** Instead of identifying the truly relevant capabilities, generic CRUD (create, read, update, delete) interfaces are often used, leading to unnecessary coupling of domain models
-- **Primary decomposition according to technical transitions:** technical transitions (e.g. for data access) should not be used for an initial division into microservices, as they lead to a horizontal and not the desired vertical decomposition
+- **Primary decomposition according to technical transitions:** Technical transitions (e.g. for data access) should not be used for an initial division into microservices, as they lead to a horizontal and not the desired vertical decomposition

 ![[Screenshot from 2025-08-09 15-21-35.png|500]]